Who will pay for the additional costs incurred by the counties to implement Raise the Age?

 How will foster care agencies be impacted by Raise the Age?
 Will there be more youth with criminal histories placed in the agencies?
 How many more?

-How will decisions be made regarding which youth go to community supervision (Probation), foster care agencies, or juvenile justice facilities?
+How will decisions be made regarding which youth go to community supervision (Probation), foster care agencies, or juvenile justice facilities following adjudication in family court?

 Will foster care agencies be expected to have increased security?

 Some foster care agencies have already made investments in enhanced security measures to address the needs of their current populations.
 This includes the hiring of Directors of Security, conducting safety and security assessments of the physical layout; purchasing metal detectors, requiring staff to wear standardized clothing (t-shirts/jackets); and strengthening search and contraband policies.
-OCFS anticipates setting enhanced maximum state aid rates that address the need for these additional security measures as well as other services and supports necessary to serve the older juvenile delinquents that will be placed as a result of the Raise the Age legislation.
+Specific to the agencies providing the RTA residential model of care, OCFS provided an enhanced maximum state aid rate to address the need for these additional security measures as well as other services and supports necessary to serve the older juvenile delinquents that will be placed as a result of the Raise the Age legislation.

 What happens when youth in an agency commit crimes and are re-arrested?